 Your dog bite case may be worth a significant amount of money.
 In cases involving the face or injury to small children, the settlement may be over $100,000, depending on the facts of your case and the experience of your dog bite lawyer.
-Attorney Brendan Flaherty has won these kinds of money settlements for his clients.
-You can contact Brendan for a free consultation.
+Attorney Fred Pritzker has won these kinds of money settlements for his clients.
+You can contact Fred online for a free consultation or call our office at 612-338-0202.
+You can also text our dog bite legal team at: 612-261-0856.

 Getting Money after a Dog Bite in Minnesota